ruby-amqp/rubybunny.info/articles/queues.md

 [consumer2] Got message #12, redelivered?: false, ack-ed
 ```

-As we can see, consumer #1 did not acknowledge one message (labelled 4):
+As we can see, consumer #1 did not acknowledge two messages (labelled 4 and 6):

 ```
 [consumer1] Got message #4, SKIPPED
+[consumer1] Got message #6, SKIPPED
 ...

 ```

-and then, once consumer #1 had "crashed", the message was immediately redelivered to the consumer #2:
+and then, once consumer #1 had "crashed", the messages were immediately redelivered to the consumer #2:

 ```
------ Connection 1 is now closed (we pretend that it has crashed) ----- [consumer2] Got message #4, redelivered?: true, ack-ed
+----- Connection 1 is now closed (we pretend that it has crashed) ----- [consumer2] Got message #4, redelivered?: true, ack-ed [consumer2] Got message #6, redelivered?: true, ack-ed
 ```

 To acknowledge a message use `Bunny::Channel#acknowledge`: